Support implementation of double track system - Rev Asare tells religious bodies

-In his address to dedicate the new church building, Rev. Asare urged Christians to take interest in activities that glorified God.
+In his address to dedicate the new church building, Rev. Asare urged Christians to take

 He lauded the pastor in charge of the congregation, Rev. Charles Fosu-Ayarkwah, for his leadership which had led to the construction of the new church building.